-- a A legal deed shall not be executed on behalf of the council unless authorised by a resolution. - b Subject to standing order 22(a) above, any two councillors may sign, on behalf of the council, any deed required by law and the Proper Officer shall witness their signatures.
+- a.
+A legal deed shall not be executed on behalf of the council unless authorised by a resolution. - b.
+[Subject to standing order 22(a) above, the council's common seal shall alone be used for sealing a deed required by law.
+It shall be applied by the Proper Officer in the presence of two councillors who shall sign the deed as witnesses.]